 This recipe is simple enemies for beginners; a more advanced recipes.

 Benefits of fermented cabbage

 Fermented cabbage is loaded with nutrients easy to assimilate.

 - contains large amounts of beneficial bacteria

 - increase assimilation of nutrients

 - support supple skin

-NOTE: there’s a HUGE difference between most commercially fermented vegetables and homemade fermented vegetables.
+There’s a HUGE difference between most commercially fermented and homemade sauerkraut.

 Fermented cabbage: step-by-step

 Here I use green cabbage.
 It’s cheap and simple to ferment.
 Try adding a little red cabbage, which adds a beautiful color.
 Cabbage has a lovely fresh, often crunchy taste when fermented.
 You can of course add other vegetables like too if you like.
 But I like to keep it simple here.